Biography

 Research and scholarship

-James' research focuses on the epidemiology of inflammatory conditions, around two main areas, comorbidities, and diagnostic delay.
+James' research focuses on the epidemiology of inflammatory conditions, around two main areas, comorbidities, and improving time to diagnosis.
 Previous research into comorbidities in patients with inflammatory conditions has examined the prevalence of anxiety and depression in patients with gout, cardiovascular disease in patients with axSpA and psoriatic arthritis, and whether patients with inflammatory conditions are more likely to self-harm than other comparable patients in primary care.
-Research into diagnostic delay includes several systematic reviews to determine the extent to which the diagnosis of inflammatory conditions is delayed, including axSpA.
-Most recently, newly funded projects will be looking to improve the referral process from primary care into Rheumatology departments for patients with suspected axSpA (IDEAL study); another will test new online methods of identifying when patients with axSpA are experiencing a flare of their condition to facilitate prompt care (FASTER study).

 Further information

-James sits on the University senate, as a representative for the Faculty of Medicine and Health Sciences.
-Externally, he sits on the Scientific Foundation Board for the Royal College of General Practitioners (RCGP), reviewing funding applications.
-He is also on the Research and Registers committee for the British Society of Rheumatology (BSR) and a member of the British Society of Spondyloarthritis (BritSpA).
-Finally, he is an external examiner for the Middlesex University’s MSc in Public Health.
+James sits on the University senate, as a representative for the Faculty of Medicine and Health Sciences, and externally, he sits on the Scientific Foundation Board for the Royal College of General Practitioners (RCGP).
+He is also a member of the British Society of Rheumatology (BSR) and the British Society of Spondyloarthritis (BritSpA).

 Publications